Manoj24-code/Smart-Switch/README.md

 ## Hardware Connections

-Now upload the code to Arduino and connect the components as described in the circuit diagram.
+Now upload the code to Arduino and connect the compon

+ents as described in the circuit diagram.
 Then connect the AC wire with the common pin of the relay module to control the lights and fans.

 >Arduino Micro has been displayed in the circuit diagram  but in this project i have considered Ardunio Uno R3, but both perform in the same way.